junxit/us-congress-bills-110/metadata.md

 - 2008-09-25 — Message on Senate action sent to the House.
 - 2008-09-25 — Senate requests return of papers with respect to H.R.
 3068 by Unanimous Consent.
 - 2008-09-26 — Message on Senate action sent to the House.
+- 2008-09-27 — Cleared for White House.
+- 2008-09-27 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3068.
+- 2008-09-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-27 — Ms. Norton moved that the House suspend the rules and agree to the Senate amendment. (consideration: CR H10140-10141)
+- 2008-09-27 — On motion that the House suspend the rules and agree to the Senate amendment Agreed to by voice vote. (text as House agreed to Senate amendment: CR H10140)
+- 2008-09-27 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendment Agreed to by voice vote.(text as House agreed to Senate amendment: CR H10140)